syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 kubectl --context $PLATFORM apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/samples/paved-path-demo/paved-path-demo-promise.yaml
 ```

 This Promise is composed of a Knative and Postgres.
-Installing the Promise on the Platform
-will have the following side-effects:
+Installing the Promise on the Platform will have the following side-effects:

 - Three Promises will be installed in the Platform Cluster: Paved Path, Knative and Postgres.
-- The Knative and Postgres's WCR will be installed on the Worker Cluster.
+- The Knative and Postgres's dependencies will be installed on the Worker Cluster.

 To verify the installation was successful, run: